 You will feel the frames are very light and vibrant.
 The two commonest examples of titanium are 6A1/4V and 3Al/2.5V.
 These expressions reveal the amount of aluminum (Al) and vanadium (V) alloys used in titanium.

 It is believed that 6Al/4V is lighter, more expensive, stronger, and harder to machine.
-Although Titanium forks could be rare and they are very expensive because they require additional material and construction, which are normally expensive.
+Titanium forks are rare and they are very expensive because they require additional material and construction.

 Carbon fiber which is also referred to as “graphite”, “carbon” or “composite” is very special because it is not a metal.
 Frames manufactured from carbon fiber are extremely light, durable, and stiff.